stijn-dejongh/lovecraft_public_domain/raw_converts/hy.md

 marble as only old Hellas could yield, young with the youth that is outside time, and with beauteous bearded face, curved, smiling lips, Olympian brow, and dense locks waving and poppy-crowned.
-They say that that haunting memory-face is modelled from my own, as it was at twenty-five, but upon the marble base is carven a single name in the letters of Attica&mdash;  &rsquo;&Upsilon;&Pi;&Nu;&Omicron;&Sigma;.
+They say that that haunting memory-face is modelled from my own, as it was at twenty-five, but upon the marble base is carven a single name in the letters of Attica--  '&Upsilon;&Pi;&Nu;&Omicron;&Sigma;.